gravitational/teleport/rfd/0108-agent-census.md

 `UpstreamInventoryAgentMetadata.HostArchitecture` will be set to the value on the `GOARCH` environment variable.

-In the future we may use `sysctl -n sysctl.proc_translated` in order to detect if the agent is running under Rosetta.
+In the future we may use `sysctl -n sysctl.proc_translated` in order to detect if a macOS agent is running under Rosetta.

 ##### 6. `glibc` version